TarkanAl-Kazily/DubHacks_HackHack/README.md

-We are team HackHack, and are at Dubhacks 2016.
+We are Team HackHack, and are at Dubhacks 2016.
 Our plan is to eat free food and change the world with echo.